enqueuer-land/enqueuer/README.md

     log-level: trace

 **max-report-level-print**/
 The deepest level of report to be printed to the console.
-Defaults to 2 (enqueuer + filename);
+Defaults to 1

     max-report-level-print: 2